 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 Contact dermatitis is caused by exposure to a substance that irritates your skin or triggers an allergic reaction.
 The substance could be one of thousands of known allergens and irritants.
 Often people have irritant and allergic reactions at the same time.

 Irritant contact dermatitis is the most common type.
 This nonallergic skin reaction occurs when an irritant damages your skin's outer protective layer.

 Some people react to strong irritants after a single exposure.
 Others may develop a rash after repeated exposures to even mild irritants, such as soap and water.
 And some people develop a tolerance to the substance over time.

 - Hair products

 - Fertilizers and pesticides

-You may become sensitized to a strong allergen such as poison ivy after a single exposure.
-Weaker allergens may require multiple exposures over several years to trigger an allergy.
+People often become sensitized to allergens after many contacts with it over years.
 Once you develop an allergy to a substance, even a small amount of it can cause a reaction.